 First roundabout.
 Give way to traffic on right.
 Okay so far, until big truck coming through honks horn to warn me to stay back Almost wet myself.

-Distance to Killarney and everywhere else given in kilometers, spend much of my week dividing by eight and multiplying by five to get mileage.
+The distance to Killarney and everywhere else is given in kilometers, and I spend much of my week dividing by eight and multiplying by five to get mileage.

 A few Irish drivers keep very close proximity to vehicle in front.
 One guy on my tail so tight I can smell his breath.
 Merde!

-Darn French again can’t find how to open my gas tank as manual seems to be in French.
+Darn French again, I can’t find how to open my gas tank as manual seems to be in French.

 Love it.
 That’s exactly what I’d been thinking as I tried to find radio knob etc.

-Have no idea how much gas costs as it is all in liters but Irish cars amazing on mileage.
+I have no idea how much gas costs as it is all in liters but Irish cars are amazing on mileage

-Bus lanes confuse the hell out of me in Dublin, but manage okay eventually.
-I’ll stay out of them in rush hour I think.
+The bus lanes confuse the hell out of me in Dublin, but manage okay, eventually.
+I’ll stay out of them in rush hour, I think.

 Parking in Dublin is like trying to park in Manhattan except they clamp not just ticket.
-Outside Dublin much more relaxed,
+Outside Dublin is much more relaxed.